-All Green Flag gardens are served by local bus routes or are within reasonable walking distance from a bus stop.
+All our gardens are served by local bus routes or are within reasonable walking distance from a bus stop.

-All Green Flag gardens have good quality pathways that are suitably accessible for wheelchair users.
+Our gardens have good quality pathways that are suitably accessible for wheelchair users.
 Consultation with volunteers from the Weymouth & Portland Access Group would be sought if there were any major changes that needed to be made.